 If a teacher told me to follow God’s Will, my first question was ‘Ok, let’s start with you.
 Are YOU following God’s Will all day everyday?’

 I was angry and doubtful.
-I was angry because someone was instructing me to do something they weren’t doing and might not have been possible, and doubtful because I had no idea how to even know what God’s Will was.
+I was angry because someone was instructing me to do something they weren’t doing and that might not have been possible.
+I was doubtful because I had no idea how to even know what God’s Will was.

 In may ways, this is the first dilemma; how do you discover what God’s Will is for you personally?
 The traditional approach was to follow the Bible’s teachings to the letter and in so doing, you would be doing God’s Will.
 Many times I was told, ‘In Matthew such and such chapter, Jesus says, “We are to do this and that'”‘ Somehow the points people were trying to make often felt forced and unclear so I was more opt to ignore them.

 When I found the mystical path, I was taught that everything was about experience.
 To believe in something was a decision I could make any time.
 What I believed could change any time as well.